Behind the Scenes

-Lorna Reese is a founder and has been managing editor of SHARK REEF for most of its years.
-For several of them, she worked with a different co-editor for each issue of the magazine, loving the collaboration with other writers.
-Her co-editor for the past few years has been Jeremiah O’Hagan, whom she considers to be brilliant.
+Now “managing editor emerita,” Lorna Reese is a founder and was managing editor of SHARK REEF for most of its years.
+She worked with different co-editors for each issue of the magazine, loving the collaboration with other writers.
 Her memoirs and fiction been published in SHARK REEF, The Sun Magazine and The Islands Weekly.
 She delights in acting as a sort of midwife for other writers and has made the acknowledgements page of at least eight books.

 Richard Widerkehr, one of our poetry co-editors, earned his M.A. from Columbia University and won two Hopwood first prizes for poetry at the University of Michigan.
 He has two book-length collections of poems: The Way Home (Plain View Press) and Her Story of Fire (Egress Studio Press), along with two chapbooks.
 Tarragon Books published his novel, Sedimental Journey, about a geologist in love with a fictional character.
 Recent work has appeared in Rattle, Floating Bridge Review, Gravel, Sweet Tree Review, Cirque, Crack The Spine, Jewish Literary Journal, Penumbra, and Sediments.
 Other poems are forthcoming in Arts And Letters, West Trade Literary Review, Measure, Naugatuck River Review, and Mud Season Review.